 The Linville Falls Visitor Center is located at Milepost 316.4 on the Blue Ridge Parkway, and has a quaint little trail that runs behind it.

 15. Chimney Rock State Park

-Pushing the limits of what we can loosely call Western North Carolina, Chimney Rock State Park is actually in the North Carolina Piedmont region.
-Nevertheless, we’re still talking about a place that’s less than 30 miles from Asheville.
+Pushing the limits of what we can call Western North Carolina, Chimney Rock State Park is in the North Carolina Piedmont region.
+Nevertheless, we’re still talking about a place less than 30 miles from Downtown Asheville.

 Chimney Rock State Park has one of NC’s most iconic rock formations– the spire for which the park is named.